Ideas on How to Handle

 - Walk around outside to get some fresh air and sunshine and exposure to bright light.

-- Surround your loved one with things that bring them comfort and feel like home to them—a favorite blanket, family photos, some even have a special stuffed animal a grandchild may have given them.
+- Surround your loved one with things that bring them comfort and feel like home to them—a favorite blanket, The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More photos, some even have a special stuffed animal a grandchild may have given them.

 Set the Stage for Sleeping